-2.1.
-Alternative #1: Abandon and Retreat
+2.1 Alternative #1: Abandon and Retreat

-The existing shoreline management initiatives within the Town are limited to beach bulldozing or scraping, sand fencing, dune vegetation and truck haul to build and/or repair dunes.
-The Town does not allow the use of temporary sandbags to protect threatened structures.
-Essentially all of the shoreline management efforts are carried out by individuals or groups of individual property owners.
-Under Alternative 1, these activities would cease and buildings threatened by erosion, or ones that have a high probability of being damaged by a storms, would be moved landward to existing vacant lots or demolished and abandoned.
+The existing shoreline management initiatives within the Town of Kill Devil Hills includes a town sponsored program to install sand fences along vulnerable sections of its shoreline in an attempt to rebuild dunes, and actions by individual property owners to rebuild storm damaged dunes through the use of beach scraping (bulldozing).
+In addition, a limited number of individual property owners have installed temporary sandbag revetments to protect imminently threatened structures.
+Under Alternative 1, these activities would cease and buildings threatened by erosion, or those that have a high probability of being damaged by storms, would be either moved landward to existing vacant lots or abandoned and demolished.